mdn/content/files/en-us/web/api/fedcm_api/index.md

 ## FedCM concepts

-Identity federation is the delegation of user authentication from a website that requires user sign-up/sign-in — such as an e-commerce or social networking site (also known as a relying party or RP) — to a trusted third party IdP.
-Users will register an account with the IdP, which can then be used for sign-in on one or more RPs.
-Identity federation via a small set of dedicated IdPs has improved web authentication in terms of security, consumer confidence, and user experience, versus having every site handling their own sign-in needs with a separate username and password.
+Identity federation is the delegation of user authentication from a website requiring user sign-up or sign-in, such as an e-commerce or social networking site (also known as a relying party or RP), to a trusted third-party IdP.
+Users register an account with the IdP, which can then be used for signing in on multiple RPs.
+Identity federation via a small set of dedicated IdPs has improved web authentication in terms of security, consumer confidence, and user experience, as compared to each site managing its own sign-in needs with separate usernames and passwords.

 The problem is that traditional identity federation relies on {{htmlelement("iframe")}}s, redirects, and third-party cookies, which are also used for third-party tracking.
 Browsers are limiting the usage of these features in an effort to preserve user privacy, but a side effect is that this makes valid, non-tracking uses more difficult to implement, and this includes identity federation.